• Home

 What is the top UX Terminology that designers need to know?

-UX Terminology
+How Does UX Terminology Work?

 Top UX Terminology that designers need to know

 KPIs stand for key performance indicators.
-These study the trends prevailing over a duration and usability patterns and sketch comparisons with competitors.
+This study the trends prevailing over a duration and usability patterns and sketch comparisons with competitors.
 As a UX designer, you’ll often work with KPIs like task success rate, user error rate, and time on task.

-User experience
+2-User experience

 User experience (UX) refers to a person’s overall experience when using a product or service.
 This includes everything from how easy it is to use the product or service to how satisfying it is.